HenrikBengtsson/matrixStats/revdep/problems.md

     ```
     Found the following apparent S3 methods exported but not registered:
       plot.panda
-    See section ‘Registering S3 methods’ in the ‘Writing R Extensions’
+    See section 'Registering S3 methods' in the 'Writing R Extensions'
     manual.
     ```